by Tracy Johnson

 Seth Godin nails it:

 When in doubt, leave it out.
 When a friend sends you a video on YouTube, what’s the first thing you look at?
 How long is it?
 Do I have time for this?
 Is it worth my time?
-Your listeners are asking themselves the same thing about your show.
+Listeners ask themselves the same question about radio shows.